Reinforcement learning-based estimation for partial differential equations: Results

 We solve the forced Burgers equation using a spectral method with $n = 256$ Fourier modes and a fifth-order Runge-Kutta time integration scheme.
 We define the discrete-time state vector $\vz_k \in \mathbb{R}^n$ that contains the values of $u$ at $n$ equally-spaced collocation points and at discrete time steps $t = k \Delta t$, where $\Delta t = 0.05$.
-To generate the training dataset $\mZ_\mathrm{train} = \{\mZ^\mu\}_{\mu \in S}$ used for constructing the ROM and training the RL-ROE, we compute solutions of the Burgers equation corresponding to $\mu \in S = \{0,0.1,0.2,\dots,0.1\}$.
-For each $\mu$, we discard the transient portion of the dynamics and save 201 snapshots $\mZ^\mu = \{\vz_0^\mu, \dots, \vz_{200}^\mu\}$ in the post-transient regime.
+To generate the training dataset $\mZ_\mathrm{train} = \{\mZ^\mu, \mY^\mu\}_{\mu \in S}$ used for constructing the ROM and training the RL-ROE, we compute solutions of the Burgers equation corresponding to $\mu \in S = \{0,0.1,0.2,\dots,0.1\}$.
+For each $\mu$, we discard the transient portion of the dynamics and save 201 snapshots $\mZ^\mu = \{\vz_0^\mu, \dots, \vz_{200}^\mu\}$ in the post-transient regime, as well as corresponding measurements $\mY^\mu = \{\vy_0^\mu, \dots, \vy_{200}^\mu\}$ obtained from the $p$ sensors (Appendix \ref{sec:ObservationMatrix} describes the corresponding $\mC$).
 We retain $r = 10$ modes when constructing the ROM, corresponding to an-order-of-magnitude reduction in the dimensionality of the system.
 We train the RL-ROE using episodes of length $K = 200$ steps to make full use of the trajectories stored in $\mZ_\mathrm{train}$, and we end the training process when the return no longer increases on average.
 The RL hyperparameters and learning curve displaying the performance improvement of the RL-ROE during the training process are reported in Appendix D.